 Since 1967, The Fund for American Studies (TFAS) has been a leader in preparing young people for honorable leadership by educating them in the ideas most conducive to individual freedom, human achievement, and personal responsibility.
-TFAS has been the launching pad for more than 17,000 students who have participated in our programs in Washington, DC and around the world in Asia, Europe, and South America.
+TFAS has been the launching pad for more than 42,000 students who have participated in our programs in the United States and around the world in Asia, Europe, and South America.
 Alumni of our program are leaders in government, business, the media and nonprofit sector.

 Our International Programs are cross-cultural academic experiences that bring together students from around the world.

 - Europe – The American Institute on Political and Economic Systems (Prague, Czech Republic) is for students from Europe, Central Asia, the Middle East, North Africa, and the United States who are interested in exploring fundamental issues related to political philosophy, political economy, and conflict management.

 - Asia – The Asia Institute for Political Economy (Hong Kong) is for students from Asia and the United States who are interested in analyzing and debating issues relating to political economy, global trade, and economic developments.

 - South America – The Institute for Leadership in the Americas (Santiago, Chile) is for students from South America, Central America, and the United States who are interested in studying economics, political theory, the rule of law, and institutional governance.

 Our Washington, DC Programs combine academic coursework with an internship that is related to their academic and career interests.

 - Public Policy + Economics – for students wanting to pursue careers in public policy, economics, government, and the nonprofit sector.